younusshamim/younusshamim/README.md

  ## 🔥 Experience:
  Software Engineer (Frontend) at  3S Software Limited

 I currently work in a frontend position at my company.
-In this role, I have developed the
+In this role, I have developed the frontend for several key projects:
 - Reporting Tools project for RMS (Restaurant Management System), where restaurant owners can view their business reports.
 - Waiter Ordering App for waiters, where they can simply take orders.
 - Kitchen Display System for kitchen staff, where they can view customer orders.